RealMelkor/PoW-Shield/README.md

 Clone Pow Shield repository outside of the nginx source folder.
 In the nginx source code directory uses the command :

-./auto/configure --add-dynamic-module=[path to PoW-Shield repo]
+./auto/configure --add-dynamic-module=[absolute path to PoW-Shield repo]

 This will build PoW Shield as a dynamically loadable module.
-If you want to build the module for a pre-compiled nginx server, you will need to get the source code of the same nginx version as the pre-built nginx.
+If you want to build the module for a pre-compiled nginx server, you will need to get the source code of the same version as the pre-built nginx.
 You will also need to compile it with the same flags.
 To see with which flags a nginx binary was built with, use the command 'nginx -V'.